 Voting by post is an easy and convenient way of voting, especially if you are unable to go to your polling station on an election or referendum day.

-If you are unable to download the form, or need further information, please contact us on the Electoral Services Hotline at 03000 261 212.
+If you are unable to download the form, or need further information, please contact us on the Postal Vote Hotline at 03000 261 212.